Applying for Aid

 - California College Promise Grant (CCPG)

-The Financial Aid Office at Cypress College (FAFSA School Code 001193) is one of many student services available at Cypress College.
+The Financial Aid Office at Cypress College is one of many student services available at Cypress College.
 Obtaining a college education is one of the most important investments you will make in your lifetime and Cypress College strongly encourages students to apply for financial aid and use this website to navigate the various resources available to you.
 The Financial Aid Office staff is available to assist you with questions or concerns you have as you complete the application process.

 - Cypress College DREAM Act Overview

 Are you looking for scholarship(s) to help pay for College?
 This website focuses on providing scholarship information, resources, and support to undocumented students who are pursuing higher education.

 Released in October 2015, this guide provides information regarding resources available to AB540 students.

 Financial Aid Application Priority Timeline: October 1 – March 2